nicholaishaw/sqlalchemy-challenge/README.md

 * Lists all the available routes.

 **Route 2:** /api/v1.0/precipitation
-* Converts the query results from my precipitation analysis (i.e. retrieve only the last 12 months of data) to a dictionary using date as the key and prcp as the value.
+* Converts the query results from my precipitation analysis (i.e. retrieve only the last 12 months of precipitation data) to a dictionary using date as the key and prcp as the value.
 * Returns the JSON representation of my dictionary.

 **Route 3:** /api/v1.0/stations